 Identification of securities still held that no longer qualify for the systematic value method.
 This should separately identify those securities that are still within the scope of SSAP No. 26 and those that are being reported under a different SSAP.

-For each annual balance sheet presented, the book/adjusted carrying values, fair values, excess of book/carrying value over fair value or fair value over book/adjusted carrying values for each pertinent bond or assets receiving bond treatment, by category and subcategory as reported in annual statement Schedule D, Part 1, Section 1 (Issuer Credit Obligations), and Section 2 (Asset-Backed Securities).
+The book/adjusted carrying values, fair values, excess of book/carrying value over fair value or fair value over book/adjusted carrying values for each pertinent bond or assets receiving bond treatment, by category and subcategory as reported in annual statement Schedule D, Part 1, Section 1 (Issuer Credit Obligations), and Section 2 (Asset-Backed Securities).
 (Annual Audited Only.)

-For the most recent balance sheet, the book/adjusted carrying values and the fair values of bonds and assets in scope of this statement, reported in statutory annual statement Schedule D, Part 1A, due: (Schedule D, Part 1A with Summary in Annual Audited Report.
+The book/adjusted carrying values and the fair values of bonds and assets in scope of this statement, reported in statutory annual statement Schedule D, Part 1A, due in accordance with the maturity timeframes below.
+A summary presentation divided by maturity timeframe with the aggregate BACV and fair value is required in the annual audited report.
+(Schedule D, Part 1A with Summary in Annual Audited Report.
 Currently noted as Annual Audited Only.)

 In one year or less (including items without a maturity date which are payable on demand and in good standing);